manojitkhatua/nlp-sentiment-ml-pipeline/README.md

 - Importance of aligning features and labels after preprocessing
 - Why TF-IDF must be fit only on training data
 - How small data leakage can invalidate ML results
+## Business Impact
+- Identifies customers at risk of churn based on sentiment
+- Helps prioritize customer retention strategies
+- Demonstrates how NLP can turn unstructured text into actionable insights
 ## Future Improvements
 - Add more robust imbalance handling
 - Compare Logistic Regression and Naive Bayes